goojal/VotingScore/README.md

 # VotingScore

-VotingScore is a reputation score that represents the voting participation of an account based solely on its voting history data that is provided by boardroom's API.
+VotingScore is a reputation score that represents the voting participation of an account based solely on its voting history data that is provided by [Boardroom API](https://docs.boardroom.info/boardroom-api/boardroom-api).

 There are many different methods to calculate reputation scores.
 Most of them are based on the contribution of user on other platforms and the whole ecosystem, but VotingScore model tries to calculate a score based on a user's voting activity in DAOs.

 A python implementation of this method is provided as a proof of concept.
-But, this method can be easily implemented in other languages, or served as an standalone API or (in best case scenario) be integrated into Boardroom's API.
+But, this method can be easily implemented in other languages, or served as an standalone API or (in best case scenario) be integrated into Boardroom API.

 ## How to calculate such score?